 About me

-I am an NHFP Einstein Fellow at the University of Chicago.
+I am a KICP Fellow at the University of Chicago.
 My principal research interest is gravitational lensing and observational cosmology.
 I work with galaxy-galaxy strong lenses and strongly lensed quasar/supernova systems to measure cosmological parameters such as the Hubble constant and to study properties of elliptical galaxies at the intermediate redshift (\(z\sim0.5\)).

 I am the co-convener of the strong lensing topical team within the Rubin Observatory LSST's Dark Energy Science Collaboration.
 I am a co-PI of the STRIDES collaboration that aims to discover strongly lensed quasars from the Dark Energy Survey and other large-area sky-surveys.